 Call admission control (CAC) for bandwidth management is enabled.

-Note: For details about the considerations for both call admission control and media bypass, see the "Call Admission Control of PSTN Connections" section in Media Bypass and Mediation Server in the Planning documentation.
+Note: For details about the considerations for both call admission control and media bypass, see the "Call Admission Control of PSTN Connections" section in Media bypass and Mediation Server in Lync Server 2013 in the Planning documentation.

 Network region and network site information is shared between call admission control and media bypass advanced Enterprise Voice features when both are enabled.
 Therefore, if you have already configured call admission control, you are not required to use the following procedure to edit the site and region information specifically for media bypass.
 Follow the steps in this procedure if you have not yet configured network regions and sites for call admission control, and you want to change media bypass settings.

 Or, follow these steps if you want to use site and region information in making the bypass decision, but have no intention of enabling call admission control.
-In such a case, bandwidth restricted links will still need to be represented through network intersite policies, as described in Create Network Intersite Policies.
+In such a case, bandwidth restricted links will still need to be represented through network intersite policies, as described in Create network intersite policies in Lync Server 2013.
 The actual bandwidth constraints are not as important in this case, because call admission control has not been enabled.
 Instead, these links are used to partition subnets to specify those that have no bandwidth limits and can, therefore, employ media bypass.
 Note that this is also true when call admission control and media bypass are both enabled.